 - Import detentions and refusals;

 - Concerns about facility inspections;

 - Interactions with District Offices or ORA personnel;

 - Interactions with the Office of Criminal Investigations; and

 - ORA laboratory analytical findings and review.

 The ORA Ombudsman will also answer your general questions about the ORA process and hear your ORA-related suggestions for improvements.

-Contact FDA Ombudsman
+Contact ORA Ombudsman